rktjmp/lush.nvim/README.md

 HSL module and be exported to other parts of Neovim.
 Lush will expose your lush-spec as a Lua module.

-The starter files, `lush_quick_start.lua` and `lush_tutorial.lua` provide an interactive tutorial on how to create a lush-spec.
+The starter files, `examples/lush_quick_start.lua` and `examples/lush_tutorial.lua` provide an interactive tutorial on how to create a lush-spec.

 The basic definition of a lush-spec is, a lua table which defines your highlight groups, by name, and their associated color and decoration details.